Gabriel-SW/Ubuntu-php-apache-xdebug-mariadb-phpmyadmin-ssl/README.md

 # xdebug

-This project is compatible with Xdebug, to use it, go to VsCode and download the php Debug extension: -https://marketplace.visualstudio.com/items?itemName=felixfbecker.php-debug
+This project is compatible with Xdebug, to use it, go to VsCode and download the [php Debug extension](https://marketplace.visualstudio.com/items?itemName=felixfbecker.php-debug)

 There is a configuration script in json format in the .vscode folder of the project, no need to create a new one.
 Then go to any script in the project, place a BreakPoint and press F5.
 Reload the browser page to debug and play.